kubeshop/testkube/docs/development.md

 Simply intercept API server with local instance

-You can start API Server with telepresence mode (executor pointed to in-cluster executor) with:
+You can start API Server with telepresence mode with:

 ```
 make run-api-server-telepresence
 ```

+and create/run test scripts pointed to in-cluster executors.